Glossary of package terms

-Library packages should not check their lockfile into source control, since they should support a range of dependency versions.
-Their immediate dependencies’ version constraints should be as wide as possible while still ensuring that the dependencies will be compatible with the versions that were tested against.
+Don’t check the lockfile of a package into source control, since libraries should support a range of dependency versions.
+The version constraints of a package’s immediate dependencies should be as wide as possible while still ensuring that the dependencies will be compatible with the versions that were tested against.

 Since semantic versioning requires